sensu/sensu-docs/content/sensu-core/1.4/guides/monitor-the-monitor.md

 }
 {{< /highlight >}}

-*Method 2: Monitor Uchiwa with a remote network port check*
+**Method 2: Monitor Uchiwa with a remote network port check**

-You can also monitor the `uchiwa` Dashboard with a remote port check using the [check-port sensu plugin][8] with the following check definition.
+You can also monitor the `uchiwa` Dashboard with a remote port check using the [check-port plugin][8] with the following check definition.

 {{< highlight json >}}
 {